johnsonw6558/independent_study-java/entries/entry9.md

 # Entry 9: Finalizing the Project

-During this last week of my independent study, I finally figured out how to create a start scene or a home screen using LibGDX.
-After creating the home screen I also made the buttons on the home screen function as well as added background music to the home screen and game screen.
+During this last week of my independent study, I finally figured out how to create a start menu using LibGDX.
+After creating the start menu I also made the buttons on the start menu function as well as added background music to the start menu and game screen.

-## Creating the Home Screen Using LibGDX
+## Creating the Start Menu Using LibGDX

-Last week I spent the entire time trying the figure out how to create a home screen of a game using LibGDX so that I can create a home screen for the game that my partners and I are working on.
+Last week I spent the entire time trying the figure out how to create a start menu of a game using LibGDX so that I can create a start menu for the game that my partners and I are working on.
 However, I made no progress.
 I was constantly facing errors that I don’t understand and had to search on google for help but I found nothing helpful.
-Luckily this week after many trials and errors I was finally able to create the home screen.
-Below is the code and demo gif of the home screen that I created with LibGDX.
+Luckily this week after many trials and errors I was finally able to create the start menu.
+Below is the code and demo gif of the start menu that I created with LibGDX.

 <img src="../images/mainmenuscreen.gif"/>